How to recognize Wellens' Syndrome with a 12-lead EKG

-Wellens' syndrome describes a recognized pattern of T-wave changes or abnormalities that are associated with a critical, proximal left anterior descending (LAD) coronary artery stenosis.
-Some references also call it LAD Coronary T-wave Syndrome, again, reflecting the relationship between T-wave changes and LAD pathology.
+Wellens' syndrome describes a recognized pattern of T wave changes or abnormalities that are associated with a critical, proximal left anterior descending coronary artery stenosis.
+Some references also call it LAD Coronary T wave Syndrome, again, reflecting the relationship between T wave changes and LAD pathology.

 Once Wellens' syndrome has been recognized, it is imperative to then begin urgent coronary angiography treatment.
 Stress imaging, such as those found with a treadmill test or stress echo, is unnecessary and may in fact hasten the condition of the patient by precipitating an intra-test myocardial infarction.

-Here are the EKGs for both patients for reference (click for larger image):
+Here are the 12-lead EKGs for both patients for reference (click for larger image):

 According to Rhinehardt et. al (2002), the clinical and EKG criteria for Wellens' syndrome includes: